Sunny greetings from Hawaii! Today’s blog post tackles another common question as many tourists wonder how we celebrate Christmas in Hawaii.

 P.S.
 Sunday, December 15th is the last day to order a physical copy of “Notch, the Rescued Dolphin” in time for Christmas.
 This children’s book – based on a remarkable true story – delights kids of all ages and is a heartwarming gift year-round.

 If you order now, then we will be able to ship hard copies so they arrive in time for Christmas morning!
-Another option is to get the eBook of Notch that we recently launched on Amazon – it’s still available at the introductory low rate of just $0.99!
+Another option is to get the eBook of Notch on Amazon.
 Mahalo!